InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 ## Option 1: Using the PSI API

 The default quota of the [PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) is 25,000 requests per day.
-Of course, you can't test localhost or firewalled URLs using the PSI API, unless you were to use a security-concerning solution like [ngrok](https://ngrok.com/) to web-expose them.
+Of course, you can't test localhost or firewalled URLs using the PSI API, unless you use a security-concerning solution like [ngrok](https://ngrok.com/) to web-expose them.

 A huge benefit of using the PSI API is that you don't need to create and maintain [a stable testing environment](./variability.md#run-on-adequate-hardware) for Lighthouse to run.
 The PSI API has Lighthouse running on Google infrastructure which offers good reproducibility.